VA Disability Benefits for Eye Conditions

 The total normal visual field equals 500 degrees.
 When the visual field does not match up to these measurements, a disability evaluation will be assigned depending on the extent of the vision loss.

 Muscle dysfunction involves how well the muscles of the eye move and is measured on the same type of chart as the visual field.
 To measure the decrease in muscle function, the visual chart is divided into four quadrants: up, down, nasally, and temporally.
-Muscle dysfunction can exist in one or both eyes, but once again, veterans will only receive one disability rating.
+Muscle dysfunction can exist in one or both eyes, but again, veterans will only receive one disability rating.

 After all three of these main measurements have been obtained, VA will rate the eye condition using scales that combine all three measurements for both eyes.
 It is important to note that only an optometrist or ophthalmologist is considered qualified to make these measurements.
 This will likely occur at a Compensation & Pension examination.